-Total liabilities as of June 30, 2010 were \$13.5 million and were primarily comprised of securities lending collateral.
-Total liabilities increased \$2.7 million for the fiscal year ended June 30, 2010, and decreased \$25 million for the fiscal year end June 30, 2009 as a result of changes in securities lending collateral.
+Total liabilities as of June 30, 2011 were \$4.1 million, a decrease of \$9.5 million from the previous fiscal year.
+There was no securities lending collateral as of June 30, 2011 because the securities lending program was terminated.
+Total liabilities increased \$2.7 million for the fiscal year ended June 30, 2010 as a result of changes in securities lending collateral.